Safe-DEED/SLTBP/README.md

 ## Important make targets

-#### Setup

-In our Makefile we provide several setups to try out our implementation.
-Let us briefly describe the general idea behind those setups.
+Let us briefly describe the two make targets.
-There are setup targets and run targets in the Makefile.
-The most important setup is, as mentioned above, `make install`.
-First, this target compiles the program using maven, then, it creates a `servers` directory and also a subdirectory for 8 different servers.
-Finally the compiled executable is copied into those server subdirectories.
-This way, we can simulate multiple parties on the network and have their respective log files in different folders.

-#### Run
+On the one hand, there is `make move`.
+This target creates a `servers` directory and a subdirectory for each of the possible 8 different servers.
+We use this directory structure to imitate different instances locally.
+This has to be executed once before running our demonstration setup.

+On the other hand, we have `make run`.
+This target compiles the project using maven.
+All the necessary dependencies will be loaded automatically.
+Then it runs the program on three different servers.

+**Note: each server that is executed, needs the ATPUnits and the NetworkConfig JSON files**

-The run targets only differ in the number of parties and the selected preprocessing strategy.
-There will be a short overview of the instructions used, such that different setups can be easily created.
+Here is a short overview of the instructions used, such that different setups can be easily created.

+ `mvn clean install;`

+Here the project is compiled using maven.

+ `cp Application/target/demo.jar servers/serverX;`

+The created jar file needs to be copied to the directory of each server.

- `cd servers/server1 && java -jar demo.jar -l -i 1 -H`
+ `cd servers/serverX && java -jar demo.jar 2>&1 |tee log.txt`

- `-p 1:localhost:8081 -p 2:localhost:8082 -p 3:localhost:8083`

- `-DmodBitLength=128 -DmaxBitLength=10 -DpreprocessingStrategy=DUMMY`

- `-T 1 --price 5  --volume 100 > log.txt 2`

- - The first line enters the directory and executes the program.
-Then, it sets logging as active (deactivate by deleting ``-l``).
-With ``-i 1`` the id is set to one.
-This id has to be unique.
-With `-H` it is declared that this user is in fact the host of the protocol.
- - In the second line, all parties are specified, here localhost has to be replaced by the specific IP addresses of the clients.
-It is always necessary to specify your own settings, so the network manager can listen to the correct port.
- - The third line specifies the security parameters of FRESCO.
-Here the first two parameters should be kept the same, while the last one can also be set to
- ``Strategy=MASCOT``.
- > **Caution** The protocol can only fulfill the security claims, if MASCOT is used as a preprocessing strategy.
-Dummy should only be used to test the implementation.
- - In the final line there are the use case specific parameters. ``-T`` states the date, when the amount ordered is due. ``--price`` specified the suggested price for the amount. ``--volume`` specifies the amount requested in the transaction.
-The final statement piped the output into the logfile.
+Finally the different instances are started.

+## Running over the network

+When running this demonstrator over the network, only one instance of `Application/target/demo.jar` has to be started.
+In the same directory however, the necessary JSON files have to be placed.
+With the Network Configuration, we can define the IP and Port of each participant.
+The individual certificates of the other parties and the truststore need to be in the same directory.
+In our setup they are included in the utils resources and are compiled into the jar.